Do you have the key attributes of a skilled rider?

 Through these presentations, you will learn how to “find your flow” and become your own best coach!

-Dr Gerd Heuschmann: The skilled Rider, the end of a long and very challenging trip through a riders life
+Dr Gerd Heuschmann: The skilled rider – learnings and insights from a challenging trip through a rider´s life

 – I really liked the incorporation of anatomy, saddle contribution and presentation of riding skills being a lifelong journey

 – I liked how the type of movers were explained – understanding balance and suppleness of a horse depending on its working purpose.
 Showing how it looks on the horse from outside.

 – I really appreciated the wealth of knowledge conveyed in a way that is easy to understand

 – I really appreciated how the presenters shared some techniques to incorporate into your riding skill as part of the presentations.
 I liked the bringing responsibility back to the rider and personal awareness and also discussion on fascia lines!